How the SEC is making life easier for corporate America

-Here are highlights of some of the changes which the SEC hopes will encourage more companies to go public.
+Here are highlights of some of the changes that the SEC hopes will encourage more companies to go public.

 In July 2017, the SEC allowed companies of all sizes to confidentially file with the agency for initial public offerings.
-The move effectively extended a provision created by the 2012 Jumpstart Our Business Startups, or JOBS Act that had allowed companies of $1 billion in revenues or less to file in private.
-[L2N26V0LM]
+The move effectively extended a provision created by the 2012 Jumpstart Our Business Startups, or JOBS Act, that allowed companies of $1 billion in revenues or less to file in private.

 The change allows firms more flexibility to work out kinks with the SEC before subjecting their finances to public scrutiny.

-Several tech “unicorns” including Uber, Lyft and Slack used the new provision before listing this year.
+Several tech “unicorns” including Uber (UBER.N), Lyft (LYFT.O) and Slack Technologies (WORK.N) used the new provision before listing this year.
 Critics say confidential filings give investors less time to review key financial data before having to commit to purchasing shares.

 In June 2018, the agency proposed revamping a program that rewards corporate whistleblowers, whose original information leads to an enforcement penalty, up to 30% of the settlement.